mthsmcd/MachineLearningTurbulenceModels/README.md

 - *epsilon* - turbulent dissipation
 - *nut* - eddy-viscosity

-And the following DNS fields, provided by Pinelli et al. (2010) and post-processed by Fonseca et al. (2022):
+And the following DNS fields:
 - *Udns* - velocity
 - *Rdns* - Reynolds stress

+The DNS fields for the square-duct were provided by Pinelli et al. (2010) and post-processed by Fonseca et al. (2022).
+The DNS fields for the periodic-hills were provided by Xiao et al. (2020)

 ## Models' in the repository and their source terms